 We will be back each day by 6pm for hopefully 'cool beer' before dinner which is included every night as is the Sri Lankan Mariachi band if still strumming their trade across the room.
 These tireless crooners famously sang in 2011, "It's been a hard day's night, and I've been working like a log!
 It's been a hard day's night, I should be sleeping like a dog!"John Lennon would be rolling!

-On Day 5 we will have low-key dinner by the pool as the next day, though a spare day, we could be up early for a train into the tea-country.
+On Day 5 we will have low-key dinner by the pool as the next day we could be up early for a train into the tea-country.
 Adding this 3-night trip from Kandy makes sense, but we need to know if we are playing here first.
-On the other hand, going north through Dambulla to Jaffna for our 4-night trip also makes sense as we are so much closer than starting from Colombo.
+On the other hand, going north through Dambulla to Jaffna for our 4-night trip also makes sense being closer than starting from Colombo.

-If you take this as a spare day then you may like to travel the 90mins each way to visit Dambulla Cave Temples and Sigirya Rock.
-We may organise this as a group trip, along with a train to Ella through the plantations should the game end early.
+If the day after the Test is free then you may like to travel the 90mins each way to visit Dambulla Cave Temples and Sigirya Rock.
+We may organise this as a group trip, as well as a train to Ella through the tea plantations should the game end early.

 If you are leaving us after Kandy, a train journey to Colombo is included.
 It may be more convenient however to book a car directly to the airport as you bypass Colombo on the roll down to the coast after what we trust was a splendid week in Royal Kandy.